LonelyUlmo/CS457_Project/README.md

 11.14.2024
 - Proffessor Haefner gave me some client code to help me simplify things down.
 I've also simplified the server code and implemented logging on the server side.
+- I was having some bugs with the logging, so I tweaked the code a bit.
+It now is set to "w" mode which overwrites any previous file.